- Search The Registry

 Octavia Victoria Rogers was born a slave in Oglethorpe, Georgia.
-After emancipation like millions of freed Blacks, she had a deep yearning for learning and eventually she studied to be a teacher at Atlanta University.
+After emancipation, like millions of freed Blacks, she had a deep yearning for learning, and eventually, she studied to be a teacher at Atlanta University.
 She was as serious about being a Christian as she was about being a teacher.
 Like many of her contemporaries, Rogers saw teaching as a form of worship and Christian service.
-While still living in Oglethorpe, she joined the African Methodist Episcopal Church, which was led by Bishop Henry McNeal Turner.
+While still living in Oglethorpe, she joined the African Methodist Episcopal Church, which Bishop Henry McNeal Turner led.

-It was shortly after her death in 1890 that the New Orleans-based Methodist Episcopal Church newspaper, the “Southwestern Christian Advocate” serialized her work from January to December 1890.
+Shortly after her death in 1890, the New Orleans-based Methodist Episcopal Church newspaper, the “Southwestern Christian Advocate,” serialized her work from January to December 1890.